Want to try artichokes but don’t know where to start? Then, you are in the right place! Here we’ll show you the best way to clean and cook artichokes.

 Artichoke mayonnaise

-This is best served with deep-fried artichokes.
-We first make a standard vegan mayonnaise with two parts of vegetable oil (we like to mix olive oil and sunflower oil) and 1 part of soy milk.
 Add a dash of lemon juice and a pinch of salt, then mix it with the artichoke pulp extracted from the scraps of the artichokes with a rotary vegetable mill.
-Delicious!

-How to choose which artichokes to buy?
+How do you choose which artichokes to buy?

-An artichoke is fresh when it’s 1) heavy, 2) squeaky when you squeeze its head/leaves, 3) toned, not floppy, especially the stalk, and 4) it has a uniform color, with a few or no dark spots.
+An artichoke is fresh when it’s 1) heavy, 2) squeaky when you squeeze its head/leaves, 3) toned, not floppy, especially the stalk, and 4) has a uniform color, with a few or no dark spots.

 We are using purple artichokes here, but sometimes you can find green ones, also known as globe artichokes, depending on where you live.
 Both types are delicious.